 Disk Management utility is an extremely easy way to fix "this device is currently in use" error for your USB Drive.
 You can simply access the Disk Management window and mark your Drive Offline.

 Step 1.
 From the home screen of your Windows PC, go to "This PC" icon and right-click on it.
 On the contextual-menu click on "manage" to get to the Computer Management window.

 Step 2.
-On the computer management window, you will see a “Storage” option, click on it to get to the next window.
-Click on “Disk Management” option on the next window to get to the Disk Management window.
+On the computer management window, you will see a "Storage" option, click on it to get to the next window.
+Click on the "Disk Management" option on the next window to get to the Disk Management window.

 Step 3.
-Once on the Disk Management window, look for your USB Storage Drive that is having problem in getting successfully ejected.
-Right-click on the USB Drive and choose the option “Offline” from the contextual menu.
+Once on the Disk Management window, look for your USB Storage Drive that is having a problem in getting successfully ejected.
+Right-click on the USB Drive and choose the option "Offline" from the contextual menu.

-Once you choose “Offline” option, your USB Drive will turn offline for the System.
-Doing so might fix the problem of ejecting USB Mass Storage Device saying “this device is currently in use”.
+Once you choose the "Offline" option, your USB Drive will turn offline for the System.
+Doing so might fix the problem of ejecting USB Mass Storage Device saying "this device is currently in use".